 Devo guitarist Bob Casale dies at age 61

-The Ohio-based Devo released its Brian Eno-produced debut, "Q: Are We Not Men?
-A: We Are Devo!," in 1978.
-The new wave band reached platinum status with 1980's "Freedom of Choice," which featured "Whip It."
+The Ohio-based Devo introduced themselves to the world in 1977 by making a frenetic version of the Rolling Stones' "Satisfaction."
+The new wave band released its Brian Eno-produced debut, "Q: Are We Not Men?
+A: We Are Devo!," in 1978 and reached platinum status with 1980's "Freedom of Choice," which featured "Whip It."